 That doesn’t mean your savings account is useless.
 The best savings account is the one you work into your financial situation so you’re more likely to reach your goals.
-Before you decide that putting your money in savings isn’t worth it, here are some ideas for how to make the most of your cash savings.
+Before you decide that investing your money in savings isn’t worth it, here are some ideas for how to make the most of your cash savings.

 Looking for yield